Generation & Spatial Topology Screening

 • Anchor-sharing potential

 Traditional approaches rely on manual placement or coarse grids.
+These approaches fail to capture the strong coupling between layout, mooring systems and anchor design.

 This workflow introduces a lattice-driven methodology, where layout is derived from physical feasibility, spatial structure, and system connectivity.